LJacobDev/contact-reminder/dev_notes.md

 ... on the blog there is an instruction to make a gh-pages branch, and I saw that my repo no longer had one of those, so I wondered if that had to do with this at all.
 I attempted doing the git rm -r . command it talks about but that wiped all the files in main even though I was checked out to gh-pages, so I did 'git reset --hard' to get them back, though this might had had side effects I have yet to find out about

+... adding a gh-pages branch manually did not resolve the error messages but it seems to have slightly changed the output in the 'deploy to github pages' section.
+There is still a message saying that a path doesn't exist, so I'll keep doing the other  steps as mentioned before to see if that resolves it along the way

 ### adding an import/export feature so data can be transferred to other environments

 ### completing views and data structures